kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `jtc_config`: the location of the configuration file for the `joint_trajectory_controller` (defaults to `kuka_rsi_driver/config/joint_trajectory_controller_config.yaml`)
 - `driver_version`: configures which driver to use.
 Possible values are `rsi_only` and `eki_rsi` (defaults to `rsi_only`)
 - `verify_robot_model`: If set to `true` and `driver_version` is set to `eki_rsi`, the driver will verify that the robot model specified in the launch arguments matches the configuration reported by the controller.
 If set to `false`, the reported configuration won't be checked (defaults to `true`).
 - `rsi_xml_config_file`: Absolute path to an RSI XML config YAML file.
 When set, configures the XML element and attribute names used in RSI messages to match the provided file.
-Leave empty to use the SDK legacy defaults (defaults to empty string).
+Leave empty to use the SDK defaults (defaults to empty string).
 See [RSI XML message configuration](#rsi-xml-message-configuration) for details.
 - `rt_core`: CPU core index for taskset pinning of the realtime control thread. (default: -1 = do not pin)
 - `rt_prio`: The realtime priority of the thread that runs the control loop [0-99] (default: 70)
 - `non_rt_cores`: Comma-separated CPU core indices for taskset pinning of non-RT threads (e.g. '2,3,4').
 Leave empty to disable pinning. (defaults to empty string)